FLAMEGPU/FLAMEGPU2-docs/src/guide/running-multiple-simulations/index.rst

 .. _MVAPICH2: https://mvapich.cse.ohio-state.edu/static/media/mvapich/mvapich2-userguide.html#x1-320005.2.1
 .. _Bede: https://bede-documentation.readthedocs.io/en/latest/usage/index.html?#multiple-nodes-mpi

 When executing with MPI, :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` will execute the input :class:`RunPlanVector<flamegpu::RunPlanVector>` across all available GPUs and concurrent runs, automatically assigning jobs when a runner becomes free.
-This should achieve better load balancing than manually dividing work across nodes.
+This should achieve better load balancing than manually dividing work across nodes, but may lead to increased HPC queue times as the nodes must be available concurrently.

 The call to :func:`CUDAEnsemble::simulate()<flamegpu::CUDAEnsemble::simulate>` will initialise MPI state if this has necessary, in order to cleanly exit :func:`flamegpu::util::cleanup()<flamegpu::util::cleanup>` must be called before the program exits.
-Hence, you may call :func:`CUDAEnsemble::simulate()<flamegpu::CUDAEnsemble::simulate>` multiple times to execute multiple ensembles via MPI in a single execution,  or probe the MPI world state prior to launching the ensemble.
+Hence, you may call :func:`CUDAEnsemble::simulate()<flamegpu::CUDAEnsemble::simulate>` multiple times to execute multiple ensembles via MPI in a single execution, or probe the MPI world state prior to launching the ensemble, but :func:`flamegpu::util::cleanup()<flamegpu::util::cleanup>` must only be called once.

 All three error-levels are supported and behave similarly.
 In all cases the rank 0 process will be the only process to raise an exception after the MPI group exits cleanly.